Random Running and Coaching Thoughts

 No Limits Thinking

 Never limit what you can do as an athlete or if you coach what an athlete can accomplish based on running formulas, the latest research, or someone's opinion.
 There is absolutely no quantifying the desire of the human heart.
-Use training research as a guide but never forget that desire, heart, and intrinsic motivation moves mountains.
+You can use training research as a guide, but please remember that desire, heart, and intrinsic motivation move mountains.

 Be Yourself